 To reach our goal we follow trails.
 We follow patterns of behaviors and rules that we believe will best help us make the most progress.
-Even on our death beds we do not stop wanting these home.
-Our lives are a continual pursuit after these goals and a perpetual protection of what we may Along the way we need to take care of our needs, or we just need a break, or we get distracted.
+Even on our death beds we do not stop wanting these valuable things.

+Along the way we need to take care of our needs, or we just need a break, or we get distracted.
 We step off the trail and then many of us wander in the random trees and leaves and bushes unable to return to our exit point.
-That's all right, some think, because there are valuable things.

-many others out here wandering in the dense forest of life.
+That's all right, some think, because there are many others out here wandering in the dense forest of life.
 So they party, work, marry and raise families in the towns they build in the woods.

 Generations grow up thinking it is normal to live in the directionless, random expanse.
 Meanwhile, true happiness is never experienced because the true goal is unrealized, forgotten, even scorned as a fairy tale.

 Returning to Geraldine's experience, we discover that she started out with a friend who had a much better sense of direction than she had.
 However, the friend left due to a family emergency and Geraldine decided to continue alone.